Cornell-MAE-UG/fa25-portfolio-FindleyHartzell/_projects/2210 Intro to a Thermodynamic Device.md

 ## 5. Physical Interpretation

-Although no useful work is produced, throttling significantly alters fluid properties:
+Although no work is produced, throttling alters fluid properties:
-- Pressure reduction may cause cooling
+- Pressure reduction can cause cooling
-- Liquids may partially flash into vapor
 - Increased entropy reflects irreversible energy degradation

 The throttling device provides a clear illustration of the second law of thermodynamics.